rust-lang/blog.rust-lang.org/posts/2023-12-21-async-fn-rpit-in-traits.md

 ## Conclusion

-The Async Working Group is very happy to end 2023 by announcing the completion of our primary goal for the year!
-Thank you to everyone who participated in design, implementation, and stabilization discussions.
-Thanks also to the users of Async Rust who have given great feedback over the years.
-We're looking forward to seeing what you build, and to delivering continued improvements in the year to come.
+The Async Working Group is excited to end 2023 by announcing the completion of our primary goal for the year!
+Thank you to everyone who helpfully participated in design, implementation, and stabilization discussions.
+Thanks also to the users of async Rust who have given great feedback over the years.
+We're looking forward to seeing what you build, and to delivering continued improvements in the years to come.